Andy Murray: 2019: Surgery, first title in two years

+Murray won the European Open, beating Stan Wawrinka in the final.
+In November 2019, he represented Great Britain for the first time since 2016, however, he was only able to play one rubber in Great Britain's run to the Davis Cup semi-finals.

-At the end of November 2019, a television documentary, Andy Murray: Resurfacing, was released on the Amazon Prime platform, detailing Murray's various attempts to overcome his hip injury over a two-year period from his defeat at Wimbledon in 2017 to his doubles victory at Queen's Club in 2019.
-In late December, Murray's team confirmed that the pelvic injury which had curtailed his involvement in the Davis Cup would also prevent him from entering the upcoming 2020 Australian Open and the inaugural ATP Cup.
+At the end of November, a television documentary, Andy Murray: Resurfacing, was released on the Amazon Prime platform, detailing Murray's various attempts to overcome his hip injury.

+2020s

 2020: First top 10 win in three years

 Due to the COVID-19 pandemic, numerous tournaments on the 2020 ATP Tour were either cancelled or rescheduled for later in the year.

 Murray's first ATP tournament of 2020 was at the Western & Southern Open in August in which he entered as a wildcard.
-He beat Frances Tiafoe in the first round before beating world No. 7 Alexander Zverev in the second, his first victory over a top-10 player in over three years and the 102nd of his career.
+He beat world No. 7 Alexander Zverev in the second round, his first victory over a top-10 player in over three years.
 He lost his third round match to Milos Raonic in straight sets.

-In his first round match at the spectator-less US Open Murray came back from two down to narrowly defeat Yoshihito Nishioka of Japan in five sets.
-Then in the second round he lost in straight sets to the 15th seed Felix Auger-Aliassime of Canada.
+In his first round match at the spectator-less US Open Murray came back from two down to narrowly defeat Yoshihito Nishioka in five sets.
+In the second round he lost in straight sets to the 15th seed Felix Auger-Aliassime.

 He then entered the French Open as a wildcard but was defeated in the first round in straight sets by Stan Wawrinka.

-Murray's last tournament of the year was the Bett1Hulks Indoors where he received a wildcard into the main draw and lost in the first round to Fernando Verdasco in straight sets.
-He did not enter the European Open and thus failed to defend his title.
+Murray's last tournament of the year was the Bett1Hulks Indoors where he received a wildcard and lost in the first round to Fernando Verdasco in straight sets.